Reflect, Refine, Repeat: Retrospectives in UX Design

 Here, the team commits to implementing the findings and improvement plans from the previous phases in subsequent UX design projects.

-This phase underlines the concept of iteration – in UX design there is always room for improvement, for trying new techniques, for evolution.
-It embodies the essence of Agile – reflect, refine, repeat.
+This phase underscores the concept of iteration - in UX design, there is always room for improvement, for trying new techniques, for evolving.
+It embodies the essence of Agile - reflect, refine, repeat.

 The team is encouraged to carry the learnings from each retrospective into future sprints, fostering a culture of continuous improvement and progressive development.